 He has been thinking of getting a maid/cook to come in and wash dishes and mop the floor a few times a week.
-Same cost!
+About the same cost!

-Where can you get a maid and gardener in the USA for $3/hour?
+Where can you get a maid and gardener in the USA for $3-4/hour?

 Joe is living on about $1100.
 U.S. a month, which is his social security benefit.
 And he is saving $200 a month for emergencies or an occasional trip to a place Americans travel all the way to Costa Rica for once every few years to enjoy a few days of relaxation.
 For example Joe likes to go to Arenal Volcano and hot springs for a few days to soak in the natural thermal waters and check out the monkeys, waterfall, and lake, or over to Montezuma or Tamarindo beach.
 Joe's cost is little as he can drive or take a bus from his Costa Rica home.

 So if you can tell me, after reading this, as some people try to do, that the "Costa Rica cost of living is higher than the United States!", all I can say is "Show me where you can buy a property like Joe's, enjoy ocean views, have a part time caretaker and eat like a king, on $1100 a month in the USA?"